Soldie/braiins-os-Linus-Miner-BITCOIN/docs/index.md

 ### Upgrade via web interface

-- Update the repository information by clicking on *Update lists* button in the System > Software menu.
-In case the button is missing, the system has to be rebooted!
+The firmware periodically checks for availability of a new version.
+In case a new version is available, blue button **Upgrade** appears on the right side of the top bar.
+Proceed to click on the button and confirm to start the upgrade.

-- Once done, proceed to update the ```firmware``` package.
+Alternatively, you can update the repository information manually by clicking on *Update lists* button in the System > Software menu.
+In case the button is missing, try to refresh the page.
+To trigger the upgrade process, type `firmware` into the *Download and install package* field and press *OK*.

 ### Upgrade via SSH